 You are responsible for your own transportation to the Sebastian Fishing Museum.
 Additional details will be provided once you have made a reservation.

-Turtle Walk Information (Things You Need to Know Before Reserving a Space)
+Sebastian Inlet Sea Turtle Watch Program 2020 Guidelines (Things You Need to Know Before Reserving a Space)

 Please read the following information before making your turtle walk reservation.
 By checking the box below, you confirm that you have read and understand that:

-- You may need to walk up to 3 miles in soft sand;
+- Participants must be able to walk up to 3 miles on the beach;

-- It will be dark, there can be mosquitoes, sand fleas, and no-see-ums; and
+- It will be dark, there can be mosquitoes, sand fleas, and no-see-ums.
+Insect repellant is recommended;

 - Reservations may not be able to be changed; and